-The crag is generally north-facing and with some patchy tree cover, so a couple of days of dry weather are generally needed to provide optimum climbing conditions, in particular to dry up the base area of the crag.
+The crag is generally north-facing and with some patchy tree cover, so a couple of days of dry weather are needed to provide optimum climbing conditions, in particular to dry up the base area of the crag.
 Many of the routes accumulate dirt and leaf litter over time and starred routes will only live up to their status if they are in a tidy condition.
 With the newly-restored sport routes, the area may see more traffic thus maintaining the climbability of this fabulous crag.

-1. You must let them know that you are coming to climb; call John Boulton on 07771280535 with an absolute minimum of 24 hours notice.
+1. You must seek permission; by phone call or text to John Boulton on 07771280535 with an absolute minimum of 24 hours notice.
 If you don't get a reply by text or phone call you do NOT have permission to climb on the North Face (please respect this).
 Please be specific about numbers of climbers and time of access and who the main contact is for the party.
-Primarily, John just needs to be aware of who is on their property; there are other land users as well as climbers.
+Primarily, John just needs to be aware of who is on their property.
+There are other land users as well as climbers.

-2. You must have third party liability insurance, such as that offered with BMC membership; and
+2. You must have third party liability insurance, such as that offered with BMC membership.

-Climbers are fortunate to have access to this private land and must be courteous in all dealings with the Boultons and anyone else they meet on the land, in particular local cavers who sometimes use the Eastern Area for SRT and aid climbing practice.
+Climbers are fortunate to have access to this private land and must be courteous in all dealings with the Boultons and anyone else they meet on the land, including the cavers who are also there by agreement.
 The gardens are also used by campers and tenants of Rock House; the safety of these third parties is of the utmost importance and the removal of any loose rock must be very carefully managed.
-Above all, climbers must not jeopardise the access agreement with any sort of antisocial behaviour.
+Climbers must not jeopardise the access agreement with any sort of antisocial behaviour.

 Either: 1.
 Park on Rock Lane and walk in from there, following the same path as for the South Face climbing area.
 Using this approach, turn right through a gate at the point where the stone circle comes into view, then go leftwards down a set of steps towards the crags.
 The small crag near the stone circle is the Far Eastern Buttress.

 Or: 2.
 Only with the prior agreement of the Boultons, you may be able to park at Rock House or in the camping area.
 From the parking area by the house, the Garden Wall and Western Wall are down a path behind the house.
-The four eastern area sectors and he camping area are up a track on the left; turn right and cross the small camping ground.
+The four eastern area sectors and the camping area are up a track on the left; turn right and cross the small camping ground (now infrequently used).